Bjørn Maars Johnsen: Litex Lovech

 After half a season, 31 matches and 16 goals with Atletico, Johnsen joined the Bulgarian team Litex Lovech for two and a half years.
 He made his debut on 28 February 2015 in a home win against Ludogorets Razgrad.
 On 23 May he scored a hat trick in a match against Ludogorets for a 4–2 win.
 On 12 December 2015, he was sent off after an altercation with Miguel Bedoya in an ill-tempered A PFG match against Levski Sofia that was eventually abandoned after the Litex players were ordered off the pitch.

 Heart of Midlothian

 On 22 July 2016, Johnsen completed a move to Scottish Premiership side Heart of Midlothian, on a three-year deal.
 He made his debut on 20 August 2016, appearing as a substitute in a 5–1 victory over Inverness Caledonian Thistle played at Tynecastle, where he assisted a Sam Nicholson goal with one of his first touches.

 ADO Den Haag

 Johnsen moved to ADO Den Haag for an undisclosed fee on 31 July 2017.
 In his first season he scored 19 goals in 34 official matches.

 AZ Alkmaar

 After a great season at ADO Den Haag, Johnsen transferred to AZ Alkmaar in 2018.
 His performance was substandard leading to a half-year loan spell at Rosenborg BK.

-Ulsan Hyundai FC
+Ulsan Hyundai

-On 6 January 2020, Johnsen signed a three-year contract with K League side Ulsan Hyundai FC.
+On 6 January 2020, Johnsen signed a three-year contract with K League side Ulsan Hyundai.